 Which teams are in League of Legends Worlds?

-All of the 16 spots in the League of Legends Worlds group stage are filled by the 12 top seeded teams from China, Korea, Europe, North America, Vietnam, and the Taiwan / Hong Kong / Macao region.
+Usually the 16 spots in the League of Legends Worlds group stage are filled by the 12 top seeded teams from China, Korea, Europe, North America, Vietnam, and the Taiwan / Hong Kong / Macao region.
 The remaining four spots in the group stages are filled by the four winners of the play-ins.
+However, this year, due to the ongoing coronavirus pandemic and the fact that MSI 2020 has been cancelled, Riot Games has expanded the seeding for this year’s tournament.

 What were the groups for League of Legends Worlds 2019?